reportportal/kubernetes/reportportal/README.md

 ReportPortal use the following images in variables:

-- serviceindex: pbortnik/rp5-index
+- serviceindex: reportportal/service-index
-- uat: pbortnik/rp5-uat
+- uat: reportportal/service-authorization
-- serviceui: pbortnik/rp5-ui
+- serviceui: reportportal/service-ui
-- serviceapi: pbortnik/rp5-api
+- serviceapi: reportportal/service-api
-- migrations: pbortnik/rp5-migrations
+- migrations: reportportal/migration
-- serviceanalyzer: pbortnik/rp5-analyzer
+- serviceanalyzer: reportportal/service-analyzer

 Requirements:

-- `RabbitMQ`
+- `RabbitMQ` (Helm Chart installation)
-- `ElasticSearch`
+- `ElasticSearch` (Amazon Elasticsearch Service)
 - `PostgreSQL` (Amazon PostgreSQL RDS)

-Before you deploy ReportPortal you should have installed all requirements & deploy your Amazon PostgreSQL RDS.
+Before you deploy ReportPortal you should have installed all requirements / deploy your Amazon RDS PostgreSQL, Amazon ES cluster.

 All variables are presented in the value.yaml file